56Eternal/Eternal-Ext/README.md

 # Eternal Extension

 Extension for vanis.io which adds selected custom themes, timestamps to messages, backups for your game settings and skins and lots of other features.
+**No, this is not Rise, and no, this extension does not let you multibox in 1 tab.**

 ## How to install